 Inguinal Hernia

-A hernia occurs when a section of intestine protrudes through a weakness in the abdominal muscles.
+A hernia occurs when a section of the intestine protrudes through a weakness in the abdominal muscles.
 A soft bulge is seen underneath the skin where a hernia has occurred.
 An inguinal hernia is a type of hernia that occurs in the groin area.

 A hernia can develop in the first few months after the baby is born because of a persistence of the communicating channel between the abdomen and scrotum (processus vaginalis).
 As a male fetus grows and develops during pregnancy, the testicles develop in the abdomen and then move through a channel called the processus vaginalis into the scrotum.
 The processus vaginalis is located in an area called the inguinal canal.
 Shortly after the baby is born, the channel through the inguinal canal closes, preventing the testicles from moving back into the abdomen.
 If this area does not close off completely, a loop of intestine can move into the inguinal canal and scrotum through this open channel.